John Joseph Griffin: Life

-Work
+Works

 Griffin commenced business in Glasgow as a bookseller, publisher, and dealer in chemical apparatus, in partnership with his eldest brother.
 While still a young man he published a translation of Heinrich Rose's Handbuch der analytischen Chemie.
 Griffin also partly edited the Encyclopædia Metropolitana, of which his firm were the publishers.

 In 1852 the partnership was dissolved, with the publishing branch being continued by his nephew (as Charles Griffin & Co.) and J. J. Griffin establishing a firm of chemical apparatus dealers (J. J. Griffin & Sons).
 By the 1860s this company had established a shop on Bunhill Row and later Long Acre in London, selling both self-made and imported equipment.
 Through a series of mergers the company was later to develop into the major apparatus supplier Griffin & George.

 Griffin devised many new forms of chemical apparatus, including the common style of beaker which sometimes bears his name, and did much in introducing scientific methods into commercial processes.

 He was earnest in his attempts to popularise the study of chemistry, and in 1823 published his book Chemical Recreations: a popular manual of experimental chemistry, which was highly successful and went through several editions.
 Other books he authored include: